Perspective | It’s Prague on the Potomac, as we wearily wait for a shot at the vaccine

 What’s happening?
 We’re trying to recover from an administration that recklessly played down the pandemic and a Congress that’s perpetually in fight mode, too busy bickering to pass a relief bill that will fund a nationwide vaccine effort.

 It’s a massive undertaking, vaccinating an entire nation.
-But America has done great things before and a united nation can do it again.
+But America has done great things before, and a united nation can do it again.

 It’ll take the leadership that America has shown in the past.